 Post-operative statistics are moving in the right direction, too.
 “In patients who are appropriate candidates, the cure rates here are almost identical to those who are clearly surgical candidates at diagnosis,” Chabot says.
 “We’ve just about tripled the number of patients who might have a shot at being cured.
 In the past, we could maybe perform surgery on 15 percent of patients, now we can operate on 40 to 50 percent of patients.
 Even if we aren’t curing them, we can try to provide the opportunity for a cure or for longer survival.
 And for a disease like pancreatic cancer that is so very important.”

 But patient recovery can be extensive, and depending on the operative approach, can take several months.
 Chabot notes that most patients do well because of excellent post-operative care.
-He emphasizes that patients should seek second surgical opinions at so-called high-volume centers, meaning they treat high numbers of pancreatic cancer patients through a multidisciplinary approach.
+He emphasizes that patients should seek second surgical opinions at so-called high-volume centers, meaning those centers that treat high numbers of pancreatic cancer patients through a multidisciplinary approach.

 “To say these surgeries are easy and recovery is easy is not the message.
 The message is don’t take the first ‘no’ and think you are out of options,” he adds.
 “What we know is that pancreatic cancer requires a team of experts from surgery, gastroenterology, medical oncology, radiation, radiation oncology, genetics, nutrition, and others, like counselors.
 Every person on that team will play a role in how well a patient does.”